 IV.
 Henry and Horace: The staff, auditions, morning shows, and other procedures.
 KWKH general manager Henry Clay and chief announcer Horace Logan are featured along with the day-to-day operations of the radio station.

 V. The arrival of Hank Williams How Hank came to KWKH, what he did there, and his first Hayride appearances.

 VI.
 The departure of Hank Williams and the birth of the “Cradle Of The Stars” Hank leaves for the Grand Ole Opry, and the Hayride has to scramble for his replacement.
 New stars begin to spring from the ranks and their careers and contributions are examined.

 VII.
 Shreveport: Support and attitudes towards “hillbilly music” Social attitudes toward the music coming from the Hayride, and how it affected the audience members.

 IX.
-Webb Pierce, a guy who wouldn’t give up Webb Pierce tried anything and everything to get on the Louisiana Hayride, and ended up the biggest selling country artist of the 1950s.
+Webb Pierce, a guy who wouldn’t give up Webb Pierce tried anything and everything to get on the Louisiana Hayride and became the biggest selling country artist of the 1950s.
 His antics are featured in this chapter.

 XIII.
 George Jones A disc jockey and part time house painter, George Jones, showed up at the Hayride a week before Johnny Cash in the fall of 1955.
 Elvis was still there.
 What a time in music history!